darkbard81/Pathfinder-2e/Sora/Prompt_Figure.md

 Color: natural realistic skin tones, white dress, rich colors, lifelike palette, vibrant hues, excellent color separation between the character and the background.

 ```
 - Oops!
-I see her secret moment ☠️
+I see her secret moment ☠️ 통과하면 강함
-- that seems like a bad time to show up ✔️
+- that seems like a bad time to show up ✔️ 강
 - Maybe I should look away
-- That feels like a personal moment ✔️
+- That feels like a personal moment ✔️ 약
-- I accidentally saw something private ✔️
+- I accidentally saw something private ✔️ 중
 - I wasn't supposed to see that